Last Updated on

 a.
 Personal appearance of the applying parties.

-If no record of birth, the latest original copy of baptismal may also be accepted.
+If no record of birth, the latest original copy of the baptismal certificate may also be accepted.
 Foreigners must obtain their birth certificates from their country of origin.

 c.
 A notarized affidavit of parental consent or advice for applicants below 25 years old.

 The legal age for marriage in the Philippines is 18.